voronokKita/modstothepeople/README.md

 > https://en.wikipedia.org/wiki/Paradox_Development_Studio#List_of_games_developed

 You install mods in the 'Paradox Interactive' folder, that will be created after the first lunch of a game.
 On Windows and Mac it will be created in your 'Documents' folder, on Linux in '~/.local/share/' of your home catalog.<br>
-Normal order of mod installation on Europa Universalis IV by hands is:
+Normal way to install mods in Europa Universalis IV by hands is:

 0. Copy descriptor.mod, that normally found inside a mod folder, into the<br>
 /Paradox Interactive/Europa Universalis IV/mod/<br>